Your Kids Are Going to Need Therapy (and it’s okay)

 Few topics in our society are given more attention than raising children.
 Collectively, we devote enormous resources to the subject.
 And why wouldn’t we?
 When future generations’ psychological and emotional wellbeing is at stake, wouldn’t we devote ourselves wholeheartedly to the task?

 Child rearing is not just a societal concern.
 Every parent desperately wants their children to have the best chance for a “successful” life.
-We work hard and worry endlessly about doing all that we can and should be doing for our children.
+We work hard and worry endlessly about doing all we can and should be doing for our children.
 We want them to thrive emotionally, socially, intellectually, and financially and to be psychologically and emotionally well-adjusted.
 Or at least not fall back down the socioeconomic ladder.

 To be the best possible parent, we dive into books, newsletters like The New Fatherhood, podcasts, and blog posts and attend seminars and workshops.
 Soon we discover that parenting is like nutrition—well-meaning advice is everywhere, but it is changing continually.
-With so many opinions and so few truths, we debate with our spouses, partners, friends, and anyone else willing to engage with us.
+With so many opinions and so few truths, we debate with our spouses, partners, friends, and anyone willing to engage with us.
 One therapist recently confided that he and his wife read so many books on parenting and argued so often that his kids would eventually surrender and say, “Fine, we’ll just do it to get you to stop kvetching.”

 There is No Holy Grail